When it comes to starting a blog on WordPress, I’m sure you’ve heard enough overwhelming information on the web for one lifetime.

 YOU want to be the one that has the content everyone in your target audience is attracted to.

 In this section, I’m going to help you learn about two techniques that almost guarantee that you will get traffic to every piece of blog content you publish.
-That’s how you can start a blog and make money.
+If you want to make money, it’s your crucial first step to getting started with blogging.

 Find a Profitable Niche to Decide what Your Blog is About

-If you know exactly who you are writing content for, if will be a simple task to decide what to write about.
+Getting started with blogging required that you know exactly who you are writing content for.
+That in itself will make it easier to decide what to write about.

 For example, if your niche market is “new moms who are busy and want to get in shape,” then your blog posts won’t appeal to someone who is not a mom and could care less about being fit.